 You don't mind if I - just this once - repeat the header pic do you?
-This time without the writing on top of it. ( designers, eh?)
 This shows the Trotternish Ridge, ie the end of the lava flows that I bang on about, above.
 Well, Skye is such a geological sort of place.

 - 5-Day Best of Scotland Experience from Edinburgh